-- Create a commercially led mixed use area with a focus on employment generation. - A comprehensive approach to development is required to maximise the SRF's development potential and ensure that it contributes fully to the City's Growth Strategy; - Create high quality developments reinforcing the SRF's key frontages; - Create enhanced public pedestrian connections and active frontages, thereby improving the permeability and access into/through the area; - This new development will be configured to fit a range of uses, enabling a mix of activities to co-exist and animate the public realm; - Provide high quality and useable public spaces; - Replacement high quality, public car parking should be provided within the SRF area. - In terms of buildings and public spaces, the surrounding heritage assets demand that new developments must be of an exceptional quality and design to ensure these assets are preserved and enhanced; - Development must integrate effectively within existing surroundings and future development proposals, by creating an urban form that achieves connectivity within the evolving physical environment. - Residential Development must comply with the Manchester's Residential Quality Guidance document. - Creation of Place - Focus and Identity - Complements wider activity - Commercial led approach to development - Priority for commercial with ground floor amenity and residential above.
+- Create a commercially-led mixed use area with a focus on employment generation. - Deliver a comprehensive approach to development to maximise the SRF's development potential and ensure that it contributes fully to the City's Growth Strategy - Create high-quality developments reinforcing the SRF's key frontages - Create enhanced public pedestrian connections and active frontages, improving the permeability and access into/through the area - Configure the new development to fit a range of uses, enabling a mix of activities to co-exist and animate the public realm - Provide high quality and useable public spaces - Provide replacement high quality, public car parking within the SRF area - In terms of buildings and public spaces, the surrounding heritage assets demand that new developments must be of an exceptional quality and design to ensure these assets are preserved and enhanced - Integrate the development effectively within existing surroundings and future development proposals by creating an urban form that achieves connectivity within the evolving physical environment - Residential development must comply with the Manchester's Residential Quality Guidance document.
+High levels of insulation against existing night time noise will form part of the design guidance to ensure no conflict between new occupants and current uses. - Creation of place - Focus and identity - Complements wider activity - Commercial-led approach to development - Priority for commercial with ground floor amenity and residential above.

-9. Implementation and Delivery
+Implementation and Delivery

-The SRF has been prepared in order to support a co-ordinated approach to redevelopment of the Portland Street Area as a whole, and to provide a framework of guiding principles, and an illustrative masterplan, that can form a basis for future collaboration between landowners and developers.
+The SRF has been prepared to support a co-ordinated approach to redevelopment of the Portland Street Area as a whole, and to provide a framework of guiding principles, and an illustrative masterplan, that can form a basis for future collaboration between landowners and developers.